motoharu-gosuto/psvcd/README.md

 - Use female pin header SV4 to connect GND line with corresponding pins of the game cart.
 You can use SV1 or SV2 for this.
 - Connect CLK pin of FT232h with corresponding pin of the game cart.
 You can use SV1 or SV2 for this.
 - From jumpers JP1-JP10 select those that you have used for CLK, CMD and DAT0 lines.
 Place these three jumpers to pull-up the lines.

+# PS Vita game cart protocol.

+I was kinda surprised when I figured out that standard MMC protocol is used to interface with game carts.
+Specification for this protocol can be found at JDEC web site.
+When game cart is inserted and PS Vita is turned on - cart initialization starts.
+You may notice this by looking at flashing red led indicator.

+Initialization of PS Vita game cart consists of 3 steps.

+## PS Vita game cart initialization - Step 1.
+During this step PS Vita tries to identify standard SD card or SDIO device.
+This is of course a speculation but a possibility can exist that PS Vita can interface with SD cards or SDIO devices.
+Commands that are sent during this step are not required to initialize MMC card.
+So I do not see any other logical explanation for these commands.

+Initialization consists of these commands:
+- 40 00 00 00 00 95 - CMD0 - GO_IDLE_STATE
+- 48 00 00 01 AA 87 - CMD8 - SEND_IF_COND
+- 45 00 00 00 00 5B - CMD5 - IO_SEND_OP_COND
+- 77 00 00 00 00 65 - CMD55 - APP_CMD

+## PS Vita game cart initialization - Step 2.
+During this step PS Vita tries to initialize PS Vita game cart which is basically MMC card.
+I will give a very brief description of what is happening.
+I am planning to share more details on this later.

+Initialization consists of these commands:
+- 40 00 00 00 00 95 - CMD0 - GO_IDLE_STATE
+- 41 40 FF 80 00 0B - CMD1 - SEND_OP_COND
+- 42 00 00 00 00 4D - CMD2 - ALL_SEND_CID
+- 43 00 01 00 00 7F - CMD3 - SET_RELATIVE_ADDR
+- 49 00 01 00 00 F1 - CMD9 - SEND_CSD
+- 47 00 01 00 00 DD - CMD7 - SELECT_CARD
+- 46 03 AF 01 00 43 - CMD6 - SWITCH (ERASE_GROUP_DEF)
+- 48 00 00 00 00 C3 - CMD8 - SEND_EXT_CSD
+- 50 00 00 02 00 15 - CMD16 - SET_BLOCKLEN
+- 46 03 B9 01 00 2F - CMD6 - SWITCH (HS_TIMING)
+- 46 03 B7 01 00 2D - CMD6 - SWITCH (BUS_WIDTH 4)

+## PS Vita game cart initialization - Step 3.
+During this step PS Vita executes custom initialization sequence through generic command CMD56.
+This step is required for initialization.
+If it is not executed game cart can not be read.
+CMD56 is generic command that allows PS Vita to interface with game cart by sending and receiving data packets.
+Format of these packets is vendor specific.
+So basically this step is a game cart protection step which identifies only original game carts.

+This initialization happens at high speed and is hard to sample unless you own professional gear.
+I do not own one so I have tried to sample with FPGA instead.
+As far as I understand this step includes 10 pairs of request/response packets.
+Some of these packets are constant while others are not and partially change after each time you turn on PS Vita.
+This is most likely related to some encryption mechanism.

+If you want to completely reproduce initialization of PS Vita game cart then understanding of Step 3 is essential.
+This may be required if you want to try using SD card / MMC card / SDIO external device that contains game dump instead of original game cart.
+Basically some additional hardware will be required to simulate this CMD56 initialization step.

+Last final comment.
+I currently have the dumps of these 20 data packets but I am not going to share them in the nearest future.
+I need to understand the structure of these packets and be sure that they do not contain any personal information that can disclose the user.

+Initialization consists of these commands:
+- 78 00 00 00 00 25 - CMD56 (REQUEST)
+- 78 00 00 00 01 37 - CMD56 (RESPONCE)